 …A Licensed Professional Clinical Counselor: Ellie counsels women, men, adolescents, and professionals from all walks of life.
 She is committed to the well-being of her clients and dedicated to helping them meet their unique individual life and wellness goals as they optimize their personal satisfaction in life.
 As a coach, Ellie specializes in the art of positive living.

 …A Registered Yoga Teacher: Ellie is a certified yoga instructor, registered with the Yoga Alliance at the 200 hour level.
-She is currently teaching at the Yoga Loft in Willmar, MN and Genesis Salon and Enso Spa in Hutchinson, MN.
+She is currently engaged in advanced teacher training.
+Ellie teaches daily yoga classes at Satsanga, her studio, in Spicer, Minnesota.

 …A DONA-trained birth doula: Ellie is a DONA-trained birth doula.
 She is enthusiastic about childbirth, and passionate about supporting expecting women and their families.

 Interested in staying in touch with us?
 Each week, we will be sending out messages of Love and Light, including weekly updates, the calendar of events, mindful musings, and other health and wellness information related to each and every one of our products and services!

 Simply click on the “Contact” tab on the far right, and send us an email expressing interest in being added to the list.